The Edison State Community College Federal School Code is 012750.

 Edison State Diversity Scholarship

 The College awards a full-tuition scholarship to an African-American, Asian, Hispanic or Native American student.
-Applicant must be a full-time student with a record of scholastic achievement.
+Applicant must be a student with a record of scholastic achievement.

 Applicant must be a resident of Darke, Miami or Shelby County and have successfully completed the ASPIRE Program (formerly the ABLE Program) through the Upper Valley Career Center in Piqua, Ohio.